richorama/richorama.github.io/_posts/2014-12-31-languages.md

 ## Java

 I haven't done much Java, and I'd like to keep it that way.
-My impression of the language is that too much time is spent doing the boiler plate, and not adding features.
+My impression of the language is that too much time is spent doing the boiler plate.
 It's been slow to catch C# up on language features, and Object orientation doesn't seem to be the right approach anyway.

 `not viable`